 Printer Friendly Version

 DESCRIPTIONSkin biopsy is used to assess the density of epidermal (intraepidermal) and sweat gland (sudomotor) nerve fibers using antibodies to a marker found in peripheral nerves.
-This procedure is being investigated as an objective measure to diagnose small fiber neuropathy by identifying a reduction in the density of nerve fibers.
+This procedure is being investigated as an objective measure of small fiber neuropathy by identifying a reduction in the density of nerve fibers.

 The majority of patients with peripheral neuropathy exhibit evidence of large fiber involvement, characterized by numbness, tingling, loss of deep tendon reflexes, and abnormal electrophysiologic studies.
 In contrast, damage to small fibers is not detected by routine nerve conduction studies.
 Patients with small fiber neuropathy, involving myelinated A delta and unmyelinated C fibers, may complain of severe pain and exhibit diminished thermal and pain perception.
 The pain, which is frequently reported in the feet, is described as burning, prickling, stabbing, jabbing, or tight band-like pressure.
 If there is involvement of autonomic C fibers, symptoms such as coldness, discoloration, and hyper- or hypohidrosis may be present.
 Small fiber neuropathy occurs most often in patients with diabetic neuropathy, but may also be found in patients with impaired glucose tolerance, severe hypertriglyceridemia, the metabolic syndrome, HIV infection, and toxic neuropathy from antiretroviral drugs.
 For many patients, no specific etiology is identified.

 Small fiber neuropathy is diagnosed clinically, but has traditionally been a diagnosis of exclusion based on clinical findings and the absence of large fiber involvement, as determined by electrophysiologic studies.
 The disparity between subjective complaints and objective signs increases the difficulty of diagnosis.
 In addition, conditions other than nerve fiber damage, including venous insufficiency, spinal stenosis, myelopathy and psychosomatic disturbances may mimic small fiber neuropathy.
 There is no treatment to cure small fiber peripheral neuropathy.
 Medications may be provided for pain management, and for some etiologies, treatment of the underlying condition (e.g., glucose control, intravenous immunoglobulin or plasma exchange) may be given to reduce progression of the disease and its symptoms.